Look Up Kern County Public Records for Free: Search Anyone

 When requesting certified copies, the applicant must provide the relationship to the registrant and supply a sworn statement, which must be notarized.

 Certified copies can serve identification purposes and be used for official government business, while informational copies carry the same information but have a legend across the face to indicate that they are merely informational and cannot be used for identification purposes.
-When locating these vital records, requestors should begin their search with county agencies and proceed to state bodies.
-In some cases, these records will only be found via county resources.

-View and Request Divorce Records from the Superior Court: Divorce records can be viewed conveniently through the Superior Court of California – County of Kern, which has a Case Search Tool.
+View & Request Divorce Records from the Superior Court: Divorce records can be viewed conveniently through the Superior Court of California – County of Kern, which has a Case Search Tool.
 To obtain certified copies of divorce decrees, applicants must visit the court or do so in writing.
 Requesters are advised to review filing fees for certification prior to submitting a request.

 The court charges $15.00 for certified copies of divorce records (dissolution decrees).

-Find Marriage Certificates via the Kern County Assessor-Recorder: Kern County marriage certificates can be requested by mail or by visiting the Hall of Records.
 As was mentioned earlier, certified copies are limited only to specified individuals and not the general public, according to the California Health and Safety Code, § 103526.
 However, interested parties will receive an information copy when looking to find out if someone is married.

 The costs per record is $17.00.